nandan369/Demo/README.md

 # Demo
-It's an first demo repository for sake of learning.
+Hi It's new demo repository for understanding the basics of GIT hub.
+As i am an quick learner I like to learn new things.